 Book Your VisitImke Du Toit

 Welcome to the FCI London podcast where we sit down with some of London's most influential luxury designers to explore their stories and inspiration behind their work.
-I'm your host, Imke De Toi, and I am joined today by Katarina Csávó Csávola, founder of Carte design, a West London-based studio with an international footprint in London, Zurich, and Cyprus.
-Fluent in five languages, Katarina blends art, culture, and refined minimalism into spaces that balance emotion, craftsmanship, and modern elegance.
+I'm your host, Imke Du Toit, and I am joined today by Katerina Tchevytchalova, founder of K'Arte Design, a West London-based studio with an international footprint in London, Zurich, and Cyprus.
+Fluent in five languages, Katerina blends art, culture, and refined minimalism into spaces that balance emotion, craftsmanship, and modern elegance.

 Imke Du Toit

-Recognized by Estella magazine and shortlisted for the European Property Awards, she continues to redefine the meaning of subtle luxury in interior design.
-Katarina, it's such an absolute pleasure to have you here today and welcome to the conversation.
+Recognised by Estella magazine and shortlisted for the European Property Awards, she continues to redefine the meaning of subtle luxury in interior design.
+Katerina, it is such an absolute pleasure to have you here today and welcome to the conversation.

 Wow, what an introduction.
 Thank you so much.
 Lovely to meet you.